• Welcome

 Our Goal

-The goal of Te Whānau Whāriki is to nurture tamariki so that when they leave Ritimana they have an appreciation and understanding of Māori tikanga, a high standard of te reo fluency and they are confident in – and identify with – their cultural heritage.
+The goal of Te Whānau Whāriki is to support tamariki so that when they leave Ritimana they have an appreciation and understanding of tikanga Māori and te reo Māori and they can comfortably express themselves in te reo and when practising tikanga.
+Our kura and kaiako believe in child-centred learning, where the tamaiti can grow in a nurturing environment that affirms their Māoritanga.

 Our Location